lasypig/codeplus/README.md

 `cp codeplus.vim ~/.vim/plugin`

 ## How to use?
-Assume you have a struct like this:
+Assume you have the following struct:
 ```c
 typedef struct {
 	int left;